If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 This is a group of images that appear in the organic results for specific queries.

-When a user searches for something that has multiple images associated with it, such as “puppies playing” or “kittens smiling,” they may see this SERP feature at the top of the results.
+When a user searches for something that has multiple images associated with it, such as “puppies playing” or “kittens smiling,” they may see this SERP element at the top of the results.

 Breadcrumbs help users understand a page’s relationship to the structure of your website.